omunroe-com/books-2/restructuredtext/restructuredtext.rst

 :Abstract:

-   `reStructuredText`_ (reST) is primarily used in Python community for writing technical documentation, both Python docstrings and standalone documents.
+   `reStructuredText`_ (RST or also reST) is primarily used in Python community for writing technical documentation, both Python docstrings and standalone documents.

-   Unlike `Markdown`_, reST covers officially many advanced markup, for example metadata, automatic table of contents, tables and semantic text.
+   Unlike `Markdown`_, |RST| covers officially many advanced markup, for example metadata, automatic table of contents, tables and semantic text.
 It has also a standardized way for writing custom extensions.

-   reST is commonly used with `Sphinx`_, which is a documentation generator originally developed for the official `Python documentation`_, but now it is independent from projects using a different programming language or none at all.
+   |RST| is commonly used with `Sphinx`_, which is a documentation generator
+   originally developed for the official `Python documentation`_, but now it is independent from projects using a different programming language or none at all.